 Today, an estimated 2,000 bodies remain buried in Cheesman Park.

-It comes as no surprise that the spirits of these forgotten, looted, and sometimes desecrated bodies continue to make their presence known, not only at Cheesman Park but in the neighborhood that surrounds it.
+It is no surprise that the spirits of these forgotten, looted, and sometimes desecrated bodies continue to make their presence known, not only at Cheesman Park but in the neighborhood surrounding it.

 Almost immediately, when the bodies began to be removed from the cemetery in 1893, strange things began to happen.
 One of the first reports was when a gravedigger named Jim Astor felt a ghost land upon his shoulders.
 Astor, who had been looting the graves as he moved the bodies, immediately ran from the graveyard and failed to return to work the next day.

-Today, these restless spirits are still said to occupy the park as dozens of tales continue to be told of paranormal activities taking place.
-Most visitors tell of feelings of unexplainable sadness or dread in a place, that is today, meant for pleasure and relaxation.
-But other reports are more specific, often including the sounds of hundreds of whispering voices and moans that continue to come from the fields where the open graves once laid.
+Today, these restless spirits are still said to occupy the park as dozens of tales continue to be told of paranormal activities.
+Most visitors tell of feelings of unexplainable sadness or dread in a place that is today meant for pleasure and relaxation.
+But other reports are more specific, often including hundreds of whispering voices and moans that continue to come from the fields where the open graves once laid.

-Yet more reports tell of strange shadows and misty figures that seem to wander through the park in confusion.
+Yet more reports tell of strange shadows and misty figures wandering through the park in confusion.